DV

 Strategy & risk

 QQQ tracks Nasdaq-100 Index with a growth approach, while SPY tracks S&P 500 Index with a large cap approach.
-Beta is 1.23 for QQQ and 1.0 for SPY, indicating SPY is less volatile relative to the market.
+Beta is 1.26 for QQQ and 1.0 for SPY, making SPY the less volatile of the two by this measure.

 SPY beta1.0